Codelocks/customer-examples/README.md

 The Codelocks Connect API is a REST API which is provided to customers to retreive NetCodes for compatible Codelocks and Kitlock locks.
 This repo is a simple example of making a request to the API using Guzzle inside the PHP Codeigniter framework.

+You will need to run composer to install codeigniter, guzzle and requried pre-requisites.

 # What is NetCode

 NetCode is the smart way to generate time-sensitive code which allow for temporary access to a compatible lock.
 NetCodes start at specific date and times for set durations.